 In this article, we discuss the current statute of limitations for childhood sexual abuse, the historical context behind bills similar to AB 218, and how sexual abuse survivors can seek justice against their abusers and any enabling third party.

 What is the Purpose of California Assembly Bill 218?

-Under current legislation in California, childhood sexual abuse survivors have eight years after the age of majority to file a civil lawsuit for child sexual abuse or within three years of the date of discovering that the psychological injury or illness occurring after the age of majority was caused by sexual abuse.
+Under previous legislation in California, childhood sexual abuse survivors had eight years after the age of majority to file a civil lawsuit for child sexual abuse or within three years of the date of discovering that the psychological injury or illness occurring after the age of majority was caused by sexual abuse.

-AB 218 seeks to amend current law regarding the statute of limitations for child sexual abuse by:
+AB 218 amends the law regarding the statute of limitations for child sexual abuse by:

 - expanding the definition of childhood sexual abuse, which would instead be referred to as “childhood sexual assault”

 - increasing the time limit for initiating an action to recover damages suffered as a result of childhood sexual assault from age 26 to age 40

 - extending the deadline to file a civil lawsuit—from three to five years—for those who’ve recently discovered that the psychological injury or illness occurring in adulthood was caused by the sexual assault they endured as a child

 - allowing courts to compel the defendant to pay up to three times the amount of actual damages to a plaintiff if an attempted cover-up was involved

 - providing a three-year lookback window for previously expired claims